The Product Regulation and Liability Review: USA

-Sometimes, a state government (e.g., a state attorney general) will bring a product liability lawsuit against a manufacturer on behalf of the state's citizens.115 As recently explained by the Supreme Court, such lawsuits do not qualify as 'mass actions' under CAFA and thus are not removable to federal court, because they only have a single plaintiff – the state – not the 100 or more required under CAFA.116
+Sometimes, a state government (e.g., a state attorney general) will bring a product liability lawsuit against a manufacturer on behalf of the state's citizens.115 As was recently explained by the Supreme Court, such lawsuits do not qualify as 'mass actions' under CAFA and thus are not removable to federal court because they have only a single plaintiff – the state – not the 100 or more required under CAFA.116

 Punitive damages may greatly enhance a plaintiff's monetary recovery in a product liability case.
 Although states use a variety of different standards to determine the propriety of awarding punitive damages, most will allow such damages only upon a heightened showing of fault, such as intentional wrongdoing or conscious disregard for the safety of others.123 Most states will also require a plaintiff to establish the availability of punitive damages by 'clear and convincing evidence' – a higher standard of proof than the usual 'preponderance of the evidence' standard.124

 Criminal prosecutions against individuals or companies, though possible, are relatively rare in the product liability context.
-When such prosecutions do occur, they usually target company executives or other high-level individuals for conspiracy, lying to government authorities, or committing other types of fraud or intentional misrepresentation, not for merely introducing a defective product to market.125 Notably, however, the Federal Food, Drug, and Cosmetic Act (FDCA) criminalises even the unintentional production or distribution of 'adulterated or misbranded' food, drugs and cosmetics.126
+When such prosecutions do occur, they usually target company executives or other high-level individuals for conspiracy, lying to government authorities, or committing other types of fraud or intentional misrepresentation, not for merely introducing a defective product to market.125 In an extremely high-profile example of how a defective product can result in criminal prosecution for corporate executives, a federal jury found Elizabeth Holmes guilty of fraud in early 2022 for her role in deceiving investors in respect of her allegedly revolutionary – but ultimately unworkable – blood-testing device.126 Notably, however, the Federal Food, Drug, and Cosmetic Act (FDCA) criminalises even the unintentional production or distribution of 'adulterated or misbranded' food, drugs and cosmetics.127

 Year in review